 Every year thousands of Canadians are diagnosed with dementia or Alzheimer’s disease.
 MP Fortin joined Global News Calgary with information on detecting and dealing with the illness.

 The Best Friends™ Approach is a recognized approach to relationships with adults with dementia or Alzheimer’s disease.
-It is exactly like it sounds: the caregiver or companion becomes a best friend to the senior by getting to know their preferences, their family, what upsets them, what makes them happy.
+It is exactly like it sounds: the caregiver or companion becomes a best friend to the senior by getting to know their care needs, preferences, their family, what upsets them, what makes them happy.

 Think about how much you know about your best friend.
 How they like their coffee, what traditions are important to them, who matters most in their life.
 Of course, we can’t force friendship, but using the information we were given by the family and the experiences we shared with our client builds trust, empathy, memories, and a deep connection.

-Ohana Care encourages seniors to participate in activities in a day facility and at home; enhancing their joy, sense of belonging and satisfaction; and promoting their physical, emotional, and social wellbeing.
+Our care providers encourage seniors to participate in activities in a day facility and at home; enhancing their joy, sense of belonging and satisfaction; and promoting their physical, emotional, and social wellbeing.